History & Heritage

 First floor

-On the first floor, the collections of the museum are distributed by theme in the different rooms.
-Down a long gallery, you'll find artifacts from the native Dominican Taínos.
-You'll also see the equipment used to sail the long distances from Europe to the Americas.
-You'll see many maps depicting the historical understanding of the region and representations of the ships that sailed.
+You'll also see the equipment used to sail the long distances from Europe to the Americas, with maps depicting the historical layout of the region, and representations of the ships that were used.

-The conquest, colonization, and evangelization of the island are shown in paintings.
-Along the way, you’ll also gain an understanding of how pirates worked in the Americas.
+The conquest, colonization, and evangelization of the island are depicted in paintings, and along the way, gaining an understanding of how pirates worked in the Americas.
+There are also artifacts from the Taíno and African enslavement in the Dominican Republic.

-There are artifacts from Taíno and African enslavement in the Dominican Republic.
-Spain’s initial interest in the island of Hispaniola was in the gold its inhabitants were rumoured to wear, and Columbus’ first order of business on arrival was to coerce the Taíno peoples into mining for gold to export back to Spain.
-As the industry expanded and the Taíno population suffered, African slaves were brought to Hispaniola to labor in the gold, sugar and rum industries.
+Spain’s initial interest in La Hispaniola was the gold its inhabitants were rumored to wear, and Columbus’s first order of business on arrival was to coerce the Taíno people into mining for gold to export back to Spain.
+As the brutal industry expanded the Taíno population suffered, and African slaves were brought to Hispaniola to labor in the gold, sugar, rum, and Cacáo industries.

 Garden at Museo de las Casas Reales, Zona Colonial